Ammonia: Combustion

 The standard enthalpy change of combustion, ΔH°c, expressed per mole of ammonia and with condensation of the water formed, is −382.81 kJ/mol.
 Dinitrogen is the thermodynamic product of combustion: all nitrogen oxides are unstable with respect to N2 and O2, which is the principle behind the catalytic converter.
 Nitrogen oxides can be formed as kinetic products in the presence of appropriate catalysts, a reaction of great industrial importance in the production of nitric acid:

 A subsequent reaction leads to NO2:

-The combustion of ammonia in air is very difficult in the absence of a catalyst (such as platinum gauze or warm chromium(III) oxide), due to the relatively low heat of combustion, a lower laminar burning velocity, high auto-ignition temperature, high heat of vaporization, and a narrow flammability range.
+The combustion of ammonia in air is very difficult in the absence of a catalyst (such as platinum gauze or warm chromium(III) oxide), due to the relatively low heat of combustion, a lower laminar burning velocity, high auto-ignition temperature, high heat of vapourization, and a narrow flammability range.
 However, recent studies have shown that efficient and stable combustion of ammonia can be achieved using swirl combustors, thereby rekindling research interest in ammonia as a fuel for thermal power production.
 The flammable range of ammonia in dry air is 15.15–27.35% and in 100% relative humidity air is 15.95–26.55%.
 For studying the kinetics of ammonia combustion, knowledge of a detailed reliable reaction mechanism is required, but this has been challenging to obtain.

-Formation of other compounds
+Precursor to organonitrogen compounds

 Ammonia is a direct or indirect precursor to most manufactured nitrogen-containing compounds.

-In organic chemistry, ammonia can act as a nucleophile in substitution reactions.
-Amines can be formed by the reaction of ammonia with alkyl halides or with alcohols.
-The resulting − group is also nucleophilic so secondary and tertiary amines are often formed.
-When such multiple substitution is not desired, an excess of ammonia helps minimise it.
-For example, methylamine is prepared by the reaction of ammonia with chloromethane or with methanol.
-In both cases, dimethylamine and trimethylamine are co-produced.
-Ethanolamine is prepared by a ring-opening reaction with ethylene oxide, and when the reaction is allowed to go further it produces diethanolamine and triethanolamine.
-The reaction of ammonia with 2-bromopropanoic acid has been used to prepare racemic alanine in 70% yield.
+It is the precursor to nitric acid, which is the source for most N-substituted aromatic compounds.

+Amines can be formed by the reaction of ammonia with alkyl halides or, more commonly, with alcohols:

+Its ring-opening reaction with ethylene oxide give ethanolamine, diethanolamine, and triethanolamine.

-Amides can be prepared by the reaction of ammonia with carboxylic acid derivatives.
+Amides can be prepared by the reaction of ammonia with carboxylic acid and their derivatives.
 For example, ammonia reacts with formic acid (HCOOH) to yield formamide (HCONH2) when heated.
 Acyl chlorides are the most reactive, but the ammonia must be present in at least a twofold excess to neutralise the hydrogen chloride formed.
 Esters and anhydrides also react with ammonia to form amides.
 Ammonium salts of carboxylic acids can be dehydrated to amides by heating to 150–200 °C as long as no thermally sensitive groups are present.